 BRCCH Consortium Member

-Tanmay Tanna is a PhD student in the Platt group at the Department of Biosystems Science and Engineering, and is co-supervised by Prof. Gunnar Rätsch at the Department of Computer Science, at the ETH Zurich.
+Tanmay Tanna is a PhD student in Prof Randall Platt’s group at the Department of Biosystems Science and Engineering (D-BSSE) at ETH Zurich, where he is co-supervised by Prof Gunnar Rätsch in the Department of Computer Science (D-INFK).
 His research focuses on creating computational tools for synthetic biology and integrating different types of omics data for health and diagnostic applications.
-He completed his MSc in Biology with a major in Molecular Health Sciences at the ETH.
+He completed his MSc in biology with a major in molecular health Sciences at ETH Zurich.
 During his MSc, he focused on computational biology, testing algorithms for time-series RNA-seq data analysis and predicting protein structural changes by applying machine learning to NMR spectra.
-Prior to joining ETH, he completed a Bachelor of Technology in Biotechnology at the National Institute of Technology, Warangal, India.
-During his bachelor’s, he completed a research internship at the University of Tokyo and undertook his thesis as an Erasmus research fellow at the Warsaw University of Life Sciences.
+Prior to joining ETH, he completed a BTech in biotechnology at the National Institute of Technology in Warangal, India.
+During his bachelor’s degree, he completed a research internship at the University of Tokyo and undertook his thesis as an Erasmus research fellow at the Warsaw University of Life Sciences in Poland.